Mateusz Hołownia

-Mateusz Hołownia (born 6 May 1998) is a Polish professional footballer who plays as a defender.
+Mateusz Hołownia (born 6 May 1998) is a Polish professional footballer who plays as a defender for II liga club Górnik Łęczna.

 Club career

 Born in Biała Podlaska, Hołownia started his career with Legia Warsaw.
 He made his professional debut with the club on 9 July 2014 in the Polish Super Cup against Zawisza Bydgoszcz.
 He came on as an 89th-minute substitute for Bartosz Bereszyński as Legia lost the cup 3–2.
 In coming on for Legia, Hołownia became the youngest ever player to appear for the club.

 On 29 July he was loaned to Ruch Chorzów.
 On 7 February 2019, he was then loaned out to Śląsk Wrocław for the rest of the season.

 International career

 Hołownia has appeared for numerous Poland youth international sides.